rfly-openha/documents/2_tutorial/analytical_hierarchy_process.md

 ## Input Arguments

-`A` —— np.ndarray.
-The n-by-n pairwise comparison matrix.
+`A` —— The n-by-n pairwise comparison matrix.

 ---